-We have applied these techniques to a pick-and-place scenario, featuring a PR2 robot that transports an object from one arbitrary position on a counter to another.
-The experimental setup involves a cylindrical object being placed on a kitchen counter.
+The presented techniques are applied to a pick-and-place scenario, featuring a PR2 robot that transports an object from one arbitrary position on a counter to another.
+The experimental setup is as follows.
+A cylindrical object is placed on a kitchen counter.
 The robotic agent is equipped with only the information that the object is somewhere on this counter and that it should pick it up and transport it to a random new position on the counter.
 The top-level plan structure supplies information about the object itself, but leaves out situational data.
-The (achieve '(loc ,obj-desig, loc-desig)) call ultimately starts plan execution, ordering the robotic agent to move the object obj-desig from its current location (on the counter) to the new location loc-desig, also on the kitchen counter.
-The designator loc-desig used herein has a twofold use.
+The (achieve '(loc, obj-desig, loc-desig)) call ultimately starts the plan performance, ordering the robotic agent to move the object obj-desig from its current location (on the counter) to the new location loc-desig, also being on the kitchen counter.
+The designator loc-desig used herein has a two fold use.
 It generally describes all locations on the counter, without stating an explicit pose.
 It is applied to the current object location, which is somewhere on the kitchen counter, making all explicit poses on the counter valid search regions for this object.
 Also, it is used as the target location for putting down the object, which in turn makes all (free) poses on the table valid putdown poses during object placement.
 At no point, the high level structure log-desig is replaced in the high level plan, but rather resolved to actual 6D poses in the lower level modules.